-‘Days Of Our Lives’: Will Chloe Tell Brady Black The Truth About Nicole’s Baby On ‘DOOL’?
+‘Days Of Our Lives’: Will Chloe Tell Brady Black The Truth About Nicole’s Baby?

 With Brady finally confronting Chloe about Nicole’s baby, will she tell the truth?
 According to She Knows, DOOL spoilers reveal that Chloe will make the shocking confession on Monday.
 She probably won’t admit to it right away, but it is likely that Brady will have to press Chloe for the information.
 However, once he finds out the truth, will he tell Nicole or convince Chloe to do the right thing and tell Nicole everything?

 Even if Chloe does tell Nicole the truth, she is going to have other issues to deal with first.
 Not only will Chloe not give Nicole her baby if she is with Deimos, but she will have to face attempted murder charges.
 It was revealed that on Friday’s episode of Days Of Our Lives, Nicole will get a surprising visitor in jail while waiting for Justin Kiriakis (Wally Kurth) to post her bail.
 That means sometime next week, Nicole will be arrested for attempted murder.
-It was not revealed who Nicole allegedly tries to kill or if the accusation is even true or not.
+It was not revealed who Nicole allegedly tries to kill, or if the accusation is even true or not.

 Are the attempted murder charges connected to Deimos Kiriakis and the enemies he is making?
 Is it some warped way for Chloe to separate Nicole from Deimos?
 Or does this have to do with something else entirely?
 No matter how the issue comes about, fans are tired of Nicole not being able to enjoy happiness.
 It seems that every single time she gets close to being happy, the writers throw a curve ball.
 Hopefully, the charges will be dropped soon and Chloe will do the right thing and give Nicole her baby.
 No matter how she justifies her actions, Chloe has no right to keep Holly away from her biological mother.